CesarBianchi/JellyfinEasyMetadataManager/docs/jemmdocs/docs/feat/librarycontent.md

 # 4. The "Library Content" Sheet #

 The Library Content Sheet is where you dive into the actual items within the selected library.
-It displays a list of media entries—movies, episodes, albums, etc.—along with key metadata fields such as:
+It displays a list of media entries — *movies, episodes, albums, etc.* — along with key metadata fields such as:

     Title